Boost Library

 Voronoi Cells/Segments with matching colors

-All Voronoi Cells (in red) for each
+All Voronoi cells (in red) for each

-Step-by-step process of finding the centerlines
+Step-by-step process of finding the center lines

 // building a collection of segments from each polygon